Martin Canning: Coaching career

 Canning became interim player-manager of Hamilton Academical in January 2015, after Alex Neil left to join Norwich City.
 He was appointed manager on a permanent basis later that month, despite having lost all three matches as caretaker manager.

 Hamilton finished 11th in the 2016–17 Scottish Premiership, then avoided relegation by winning a play-off against Dundee United.
 Hamilton again avoided relegation in 2017/18 by finishing in 10th place.
 Canning left Hamilton in January 2019 by mutual consent.

-Since departing Hamilton, Canning has been at Real Betis, Celtic, Leicester City, Preston, Aberdeen and Sunderland to assist with coaching.
+Since departing Hamilton, Canning has been at Real Betis, Celtic, Leicester City, Preston North End, Aberdeen and Sunderland to assist with coaching.

 In August 2019, Canning took on the role as Head of Coaching at North Kelvin United on an interim basis.
 In November 2019, he was appointed permanently.

 Canning was appointed assistant manager of Stoke City in September 2022.
+He left Stoke in December 2023.

+In December 2024, Canning was appointed assistant head coach of Championship side Millwall, once again supporting the newly appointed Alex Neil.